 Skip to content

-2. Use cd to navigate into the cloned project directory.
+2. Use the below docker-compose file to start the project

 yaml